LLNL/scr/doc/rst/users/integration.rst

   }

-With SCR, the application can attempt to restart from its most recent checkpoint, and if that fails, SCR will load the next most recent checkpoint.
+With SCR, the application can attempt to restart from its most recent checkpoint, and if that fails, SCR loads the next most recent checkpoint.
-This process can continue until the application successfully restarts or exhausts all available checkpoints.
+This process continues until the application successfully restarts or exhausts all available checkpoints.
 To enable this, we create a loop around the restart process, as shown in change #12.